lifa08/url-feature-extractor/README.md

 ## Features

-This url structure image might help understand what the features mean.
+This url structure image might help to understand what the following features mean.

 ![url strcture image](url_structure.png)